Why Are Kashi’s Most Revered Temples Dirty?

 This temple draws huge crowds to Varanasi every year as it houses one of the 12 Jyotir Lingams.
 This makes it one of the most revered Shiva temples across India and, therefore, a must visit for Hindus.

-But on return, we couldn't help but agree with Gandhi that Hindus need nothing less than condemnation for what they have done to the holy site.
+But on return, I couldn't help but agree with Gandhi that Hindus need nothing less than condemnation for what they have done to the holy site.

 But just how did we reduce one of our holiest places of worship to such a pathetic state?